Timofei Moșneaga: Career

-In 1960, at the age of 28, he was appointed Director of Republican Clinical Hospital.
-Timofei Moșneaga held this position for over four decades and brought an essential contribution to the development of the institution.
-The old hospital in adapted buildings during the post-war period did not meet the standards in specialized assistance.
-Therefore, the new Director became interested in building a new hospital.
+In early 1960, at the age of 27, he was appointed Director of the Republican Clinical Hospital.
+Moșneaga held the position for over four decades and made an essential contribution to the development of the institution.
+The old hospital in adapted buildings during the post-war period did not meet the standards of specialized assistance.
+Therefore, the new director became interested in building a new hospital.
 Finally, after considerable efforts, the hospital was put into operation.

-Shortly, specialized departments for patients with somatic and surgical diseases endowed with up-to-date medical technologies, including equipment for the modern method of lithotripsy of kidney stones opened at the RCH.
+Shortly, specialized departments for patients with somatic and surgical diseases endowed with up-to-date medical technologies, including equipment for the modern method of lithotripsy of kidney stones, opened at the RCH.
 Departments of gastric surgery, proctology, vascular surgery, paediatric cardiac surgery and endoscopic surgery were established in the surgical building.
 The Department of Medical Diagnosis was equipped with up-to-date equipment, thus, establishing offices of magnetic resonance tomography, the Laboratory of Clinical Immunology, Bacteriological Laboratory, the Department of Angiography of Peripheral Vessels and Cardio angiography.

-Timofei Moșneaga brought a great contribution to the creation of proper conditions for teaching, scientific and clinical activities carried out at 15 chairs of the CSIM.
+Moșneaga made an essential contribution to the creation of proper conditions for teaching, scientific and clinical activities carried out at 15 chairs of the Chișinău Institute of Medicine.

 He has published circa 150 scientific papers, including 3 monographs, as well as educated 16 Doctors of Medicine.

-In 1980 Moldovan filmmaker Anatol Codru produced a biopic about Timofei Moșneaga titled My Life's Dream.
+In 1980 Moldovan filmmaker Anatol Codru produced a biopic about Timofei Moșneaga titled My Life's Dream (Romanian: Visul vieții mele).

 The music for the film was composed by Arkady Luxemburg.

-For the design and construction of the new building of the Republican Clinical Hospital, Timofei Moșneaga was awarded the title of Laureate of the State Prize of the Moldavian SSR in literature, arts and architecture (1982).
+For the design and construction of the new building of the Republican Clinical Hospital, Moșneaga was awarded the State Prize of the Moldavian SSR in literature, arts and architecture (1982).

-In 2002, in honour of the 185th anniversary of the Republican Clinical Hospital's foundation, as well as the 70th birthday of head physician Moșneaga, Moldovan publicist Ion Stici wrote a biography titled Timofei Moșneaga – The People's Doctor.
+In 2002, in honour of Moșneaga's 70th birthday, Moldovan publicist Ion Stici wrote a biography titled Timofei Moșneaga – The People's Doctor (Romanian: Medicul poporului Timofei Moșneaga).

-For outstanding merits in his professional activity, Timofei Moșneaga was awarded the honorary titles of Merited Doctor of the Moldavian SSR, People's Doctor of the USSR and received high state distinctions, among which the Order of the Republic.
-In 2003 he was awarded the title of Honorary Director of the Republican Clinical Hospital.
+For outstanding merits in his professional activity, Moșneaga was awarded the honorary titles of Merited Doctor of the Moldavian SSR, People's Doctor of the USSR and received high state distinctions, among which the Order of the Republic.
+In 2003, he was awarded the title of Honorary Director of the Republican Clinical Hospital.